 As we were eating lunch on the grass in a nearby beautiful park I heard a child cry out……On a wave of smug parent ( I should have my own whistle ) school trip helping, I was the first to rise from my low carb picnic (dust ).
 As I reached the distressed child all around her were backing away and screaming in true glass shattering girl style.
 The poor thing had been eating her lunch whilst kneeling in dog sh.t…….not only was it on her trousers it was also smeared all over her new winter coat….someone clearly didn’t scoop…….
 Very luckily one of the teachers would have been equipped for an earthquake and so we gloved up and set to with a whole packet of sensitive wet wipes.
 As I gingerly began the clear up I could not help but be struck with the thought that I would find it very difficult to forget this particular school trip…………so wrong……

 This Sausage Bake recipe is absolutely to die for.
 Again I wasn’t expecting it to be so damn delicious.
 I was a gonna at the first bite.
 The mushroom and onion gravy is the perfect match for the crispy, buttery mash and this mash was one of the best.
 I try to use Maris Piper potatoes if I can, I do find they make a big difference to the overall taste.
 Let’s face it, mash when it’s good is right up there with the finest of foods.
-I did add some cream and butter which of course you can omit but please don’t.
-I made it for a mid week meal and then reheated the left overs for another feast.
+I did add some cream and butter which of course you can omit, it will diminish the fabulousness a little.
+I made it for a mid week meal and then reheated until piping hot the left overs for another easy feast.

 It really is almost an assembly job.
-After browning the sausages and onions, you make a gravy with the flour and stock before topping with mash and baking until crispy and the gravy is bubbling within.
+After browning the sausages and onions, you make a gravy with the flour and stock before adding the mushrooms, topping with mash and baking until crispy and the onion gravy is bubbling within.

 Deliciously Easy Sausage Bake